Notes: The Ajax

 Notes: 104 Sabre conversions were carried out before the Twilight War, but few

-were carried out after the war began as it was felt, as many vehicles would be
+were carried out after the war began as it was felt as many vehicles as possible

 Vehicle |